Mike and I had the most fantastic trip up in to the North of Vietnam along the frontier with China.

 The road further on all the way to the route north is incredibly twisty and windy..

-They wanted me to have a rice wine with them..
+They wanted me to join in the rice wine.

-No English menu..
-Then remembered I have Viethorses mobile number on Speed Dial..
+No English menu.
+Then remembered I have Viethorse mobile number on Speed Dial.

 Breakfast is served with Vietnamese style coffee at the back of our hotel. .

-Over all mainly fine.. just cool up in the mountains and amazing going up, stopping at the side of the road an admiring the scenery…
+Over all mainly fine.
+Just cool up in the mountains and amazing going up, stopping at the side of the road, admiring the scenery.

 We are about to enter one of the most bizarre landscapes I have seen and certainly didn’t expect to see in Vietnam.